The Jim Moran Foundation Inc

 • Foundation conducts due diligence review

-• Site visits to applicant organizations
+• Site visits to applicant organisations

 • Presentation of recommendations to Grants Committee and Board Chair for final decision